uuleong/unleong/index.md

 <h4>About Me </h4>

 <p>Hi, my name is Un Leong and I am from the Bay Area!
 I am a fourth year undergraduate studying at the University of California, Davis pursing a B.A. in Economics with a specialization in Data Analytics and Economics Analysis and a B.S. in Applied Statistics with an emphasis in Economics.
-I am planning to attend graduate school studying applied economics after I graduate this coming June. </p>
+I am planning to attend graduate school studying applied economics after I graduate this coming June.
+Feel free to contract me at uuleong@ucdavis.edu!  </p>

 <h4> Data Science Interest </h4>